 In Wisconsin, depending on the case, mediation may be voluntary or mandatory.
 For instance, Wisconsin law requires that divorcing parents attend mediation when they disagree regarding child custody and physical placement.

 Mediation agreements can involve some or all of the issues in a divorce case.
-For instance, you and your ex could attend mediation and agree on child custody and placement issues and decide to litigate your property division.
+For instance, you and your ex could attend mediation agree on child custody and placement issues, and decide to litigate your property division.
 By contrast, you could also settle all of your disputed issues.

 Some mediations may involve the parties meeting multiple times before completing the process.
-Depending on the case complexity, mediation may last for hours, days, or weeks.
+Depending on the case’s complexity, mediation may last for hours, days, or weeks.

 Typically, a Mediator will work with the parties in person.
 However, since the pandemic, many divorce mediations have taken place over Zoom and other online platforms.
 Depending on the Mediator and the degree of conflict, the process may involve both parties and their attorneys working together in the same space or in separate physical or virtual rooms.

 A Wisconsin court must have jurisdiction over the parties to grant their divorce.
 To file for divorce in Wisconsin, one spouse must have lived in the state for at least six months and in the county where they are filing for the past thirty days.
 You and your spouse may have started your divorce when you both resided in Wisconsin.
 Now that your ex is living out of state, you may still both be able to proceed with your divorce and participate in Divorce Mediation.